al-mabsut/muslimah/contents/hanafi/en/8_ruling_bleeding_most_likely_istihadah.md

     - Reciting Quran.
     - Performing Tawaaf in Hajj / Umrah.
 - Renew Wudu whenever bleeding/spotting occurs.
 If this happens during Salaah, the prayer breaks and must be restarted.
-- If bleeding frequency prevents completion of Salaah, follow the guidelines for Ma’dhur.
+- If bleeding frequency prevents completion of Salaah, follow the guidelines for Ma’dhur as detailed in this link: <https://mensesmatters.org/rulings-for-the-excused-madhur>

 ## Additional Clarifications